emkeidi/emkeidi.github.io/posts/gig-worker-guide.md

 You don't have to be a statistician to understand why your odds will be better in a city with with 20 times more people.
 Or 1500 times more people.

 When choosing a life of gig work and freelance you have to first consider how realistic this plan is given your area's population level, average income, and whether this can be something you're even able to do full-time.
-I have yet to explore the nomadic freelance lifestyle, and perhaps that is where untapped potential lies. #nomadlife
+I have yet to explore the nomadic freelance lifestyle, and perhaps that is where untapped potential lies.

 ## How to Market the Minimum